yinama/Lost-ark-scripts/README.md

 ### 3. Auto Log

-Doesn't work so well yet, intended for Giant Mushroom Island
+Doesn't work so well yet, intended for Giant Mushroom Island.
+Go on to the island, go a little bit left and then down.
+Go near the tree at bottom left and run the command(not tested yet)

 ### 4. Auto Fish